 While you shouldn’t overconsume eggs, it should definitely be a part of your daily diet.
 A 100-gram serving has 20% RDA.

 Surprise, surprise; brazil nuts make the list yet again.
-Among the foods high in vitamin E, we especially recommend brazil nuts because they’re also rich in magnesium, selenium, and boron, all testosterone-boosting nutrients.
+Among the foods rich in vitamin E, we especially recommend these nuts because they’re also rich in magnesium, selenium, and boron, all testosterone-boosting nutrients.
 Plus, this nut variety has a much more desirable monounsaturated fat to PUFA ratio compared to most other nuts.
 Never assume all nuts are comparable in nutrition, because they’re not.

 Read up on our previous post to find out which nuts are good for testosterone and which ones should be avoided.